Council Tax Precept 2022 to 2023 - now closed

-Our consultation is now closed and the results will be presented at the Fire Authority meeting on 12 February.
+The consultation closed at 12 noon on Friday 21 January 2022.
+The results will be presented at the Fire Authority meeting on 11 February 2022.

-This table indicates the 2020-2021 council tax bands and what a 14p per month increase on a Band D property would mean for the 2021-2022 council tax.
-Our long-term financial planning assumes an increase in the Council Tax of 1.99% to sustain the Service that we deliver today.
+Our long-term financial planning assumes an increase in the Council Tax of 1.99% to sustain the service that we deliver today.

-Without the additional funding, we would need to make reductions to the service that you currently receive.
+Without the additional funding, we would need to make reductions to the services that you currently receive.

-If you have any questions about our consultation or require them in an alternative format, please contact the Corporate Communication Team, via 01482 565333 or by email to firstname.lastname@example.org
+If you have any questions about our consultations or require them in an alternative format, please contact the Corporate Communication Team, via 01482 565333 or by email to firstname.lastname@example.org

 Consultation - best practice